Merced County Truck Accident Lawyers

 - Long-Term Care — Some accidents may result in injuries that necessitate long-term or even lifelong care.
 This can include ongoing medical treatments, assistance with daily activities, and support for any lasting effects of the injuries sustained.

-- Support And Care During Recovery – Injuries from a truck accident may require additional assistance during the recovery period.
+- Support and Care During Rehabilitation — Injuries from a truck accident may require additional assistance when you’re getting back to health.
 This could involve hiring caregivers, transportation assistance, or modifications to the living environment to accommodate physical limitations.

-- Lost Wages – Many individuals face a period off work due to injuries sustained in a truck accident.
-Compensation for lost wages aims to recover income not earned during recovery.
+- Lost Wages — Many individuals face a period off work due to injuries sustained in a truck accident.
+Compensation for lost wages aims to reimburse income not earned during rehabilitation.

 Verdict for a client who was sideswiped by a commercial truck